opencomputeproject/SAI/ptf/docs/ExampleCheckSonicVersionAndBuildSaiserverDocker.md

+# Example: Check sonic version and build related saiserver docker
-In this article, you will get known how to get a saiserver docker and get a builder to build saiserver binary
+*In this article, you will get known how to get a saiserver docker and get a builder to build saiserver binary*

 1. Check SONiC version in a DUT
 **Old version might hit some issue caused by a related package upgrade, you can always use the latest tag of a major version(i.e major is 20201231) but notice the matching image version.**